Saumy-TOXOTIS/portfolio/README.md

-# Saumy Tiwari's 3D Interactive Portfolio
+# My 3D Interactive Portfolio

 Welcome to the repository for my personal portfolio.
 This project is designed to be more than just a static page; it's an immersive digital experience that showcases my skills in web development and creative design.
 It leverages the power of 3D and scroll-based animations to guide the user through my work, skills, and contact information.